 14. Podcast listener statistics show that slightly more women listen to podcasts compared to men, 51% vs 49%.

-Podcasts are quite popular with younger consumers.
-Podcast statistics indicate that the older the age group, the percentage of people listening to podcasts drops.
-For example, among consumers between 35 and 44, around half listen to podcasts each month.
+Podcasts are quite popular with younger consumers, but the largest percentage of monthly podcast listeners consists of older Millennials.
+Podcast statistics show that among consumers between 18 and 34, over 39% listen to podcasts each month.
 Finally, less than one-fifth of those over 65 years old do the same.

 16. About 57% of American podcast consumers are white, with the trend shifting.